p4gefau1t/trojan-go/docs/content/en/basic/full-config.md

 - ```client_cert``` If client authentication is enabled, fill in the list of certified client certificates here.

+{{% panel status="warning" title="Warning" %}}
-Warning:**Do not expose API services without TLS bi-directional authentication directly to the Internet, otherwise it may lead to various security problems.**
+Do not expose API services without TLS bi-directional authentication directly to the Internet, otherwise it may lead to various security problems.
+{{% /panel %}}